PiTi2k5/Crypto-Webminer/README.md

 <br><br>
 We take a 1% developer fee<br><br> <br><br>
-## Donate Anonymously by BTC, ETH, ZCash, ETN or XMR
+## Donate Anonymously by BTC or XMR
 «------------------------------------------------------------------------------------------------------------------------------------»

 Cryptocurrency Webminer